droidthings/CivilDrones/README.md

 # CivilDrones
+## Architecture
-## Software In The Loop
+### Software In The Loop
 #### The SITL (software in the loop) simulator allows you to run Plane, Copter or Rover without any hardware.
 It is a build of the autopilot code using an ordinary C++ compiler, giving you a native executable that allows you to test the behaviour of the code without hardware.It takes advantage of the fact that ArduPilot is a portable autopilot that can run on a very wide variety of platforms.

-*This article provides an overview of SITL’s benefits and architecture.*
+*This article provides an overview of SITL and HIL's benefits and architecture.*

 ###### SITL Architecture
 Note in the image below the port numbers are indicative only and can vary depending on your environment.